Do not resent growing old.

 She was a teacher & scholar who was murdered by a mob of Christians.

-The mob went on to burn the library.
+The mob went on to start to destroy this great, ancient

 Thus the world entered the Dark Ages.